lycronaldo/sjtu-courses/2020fall/AcademicWriting.md

 - Rewrite paragraphs and sentences to present our ideas better
 - Re-organize paragraphs and sentences to make our  paper logical

-Last but not least, a good paper needs to be polished carefully, we should be ready that we may need to write more than one draft or revise our paper several times.
+A good paper needs to be polished carefully, we should be ready that we may need to write more than one draft or revise our paper several times.

-**Proofread the Paper**

-**Discuss With Others**

 ## 4 Summary

-In this article, 我们对论文选题和如何一步一步写论文进行了讨论。
+Below is a quick list of the guidelines that have been discussed in this article.

++ Choose a topic to research.
++ Get the tools ready.
++ Write the problem according to the problem.
++ Start writing early.
+Don't wait until the program is finished.
++ Write a proposal that includes a statement of the problem under study, the software requirements, an indication of how the problem will be solved, and a survey of related literature.
++ Write an outline for each chapter before we write the paper.
++ Write the first draft of the paper as soon as possible.
+Completion is more important than perfection.
++ Polish the first draft of the paper.

+Last but not least, **Do not plagiarize!**